 We implemented our method and developed a multiple summarization system.
 We used JUMAN 2 as a morphological analyzer, and KNP3 as a parser.
-Figure 2 exemplifies a screen shot of our multiple-document summarization system and figure 3 exemplifies a summary produced by our system.
-The documents set to be summarized contains 9 documents relevant to "releasing AIBO" and the summary consists of less than 236 characters.
-Moreover, figure 4 exemplifies a summary when a user selects keywords relevant to the movement and performance of AIBO (e.g., "人工知 能 (artificial intelligence)") and deletes keywords relevant to the way to sell (e.g., "予約 (Reservation)").
-Comparing Figure 3 with Figure 4, we can make sure that summaries have been changed by keywords selected by a user.
+Figure 1 exemplifies a screen shot of our multiple-document summarization system and figure 2 exemplifies a summary produced by our system.
+The document set to be summarized contains 9 documents relevant to "releasing AIBO" and the summary consists of less than 236 characters.
+Moreover, figure 3 exemplifies a summary when a user selects keywords relevant to the movement and performance of AIBO (e.g., "人工知能 (artificial intelligence)") and deletes keywords relevant to the way to sell (e.g., "予約 (Reservation)").
+Comparing Figure 2 with Figure 3, we can make sure that summaries have been changed by keywords selected by a user.

+Figure 1.
+Screen shot of our multiple-document summarization system

 Figure 2.
-Screen shot of our multipledocument summarization system

-Figure 3.
 A summary produced by our system